SamLB9/EMS_research_imputation-models/README.md

 We will analyze the different models and imputation methods using 3 different sample sizes: 150, 500 and 1000 observations.
 For each sample, we imputed a certain percentage of missing data (10%, 20%, 25%, 30%, 40%, 50%) and then completed the missing values using different imputation methods (Drop, Median, Regression or Multiple).
 We then split the dataset into a train part and a test part (80%-20%).

-Finally, we were able to train and test several models.
+Finally, we were able to train and test the various models.
 We recovered the best models and then tested them with a random sample of 150 observations from the initial dataset.
 From the metrics of the various models, we created a csv file for subsequent analysis via graphs and other means.